M4TH1EU/jarvis-assist/README.md

 Go to Settings -> Devices & Services -> Add Integration and search for "Llama Assist".
 Fill in the required fields:
-- **URL**: The URL of the llama.cpp backend.
+- **URL**: The URL of the [llama.cpp HTTP backend](https://github.com/ggml-org/llama.cpp/tree/master/tools/server).
 This can be a local IP address or a public URL. (ex: http://localhost:8080)

-To use this integration, you must setup a llama.cpp backend.
+To use this integration, you must setup a [llama.cpp HTTP backend](https://github.com/ggml-org/llama.cpp/tree/master/tools/server).
 See instructions [here](https://github.com/ggml-org/llama.cpp/tree/master/tools/server)

 ### Build llama.cpp